conduitio-labs/conduit-connector-snowflake/README.md

 #### Snapshot Iterator

 The snapshot iterator starts get data from table using select query with limit and offset.
-Butch size is 1000, offset value is zero for first time.
+Batch size is 1000, offset value is zero for first time.
 Iterator save information from table to `data` slice variable.
 Iterator `HasNext` method check if next element exist in `data` using variable `index` and if it is needed change offset and run select query to get new data with new offset.
 Method `Next` gets next element and converts